wenbrau/wenbrau.github.io/projects.md

 ### Miscellaneous

 - **NYC taxi tipping behaviour**.
-With María Prieto Alemandi we realized that people tip more during Snowstorms, and on Christmas.
+With María Prieto Alemandi we realized that people are more generous during snowstorms, and Christmas!

 <img src="/assets/img/snow.png" alt="snow" width="600">

 - **Happy endings**.
-With María Prieto Alemandi and Natalia Fonzo, we were curious on the narrative arcs of animation films with different topics.
+With María Prieto Alemandi and Natalia Fonzo, we were curious about the narrative arcs of animation films from different topics.

 <img src="/assets/img/emotions_movies.png" alt="emotions" width="600">